yin-zhang/flattened-cnn/README.md

 ## Flattened convolutional neural networks

+This is a fork from https://raw.githubusercontent.com/jhjin/flattened-cnn, with the extension to support 2D convolution within a channel.

 The original package has 1D convolution modules (over channel, in vertical, in horizontal) used in [Flattened Convolutional Neural Networks for Feedforward Acceleration] (http://arxiv.org/abs/1412.5474) where we denote the flattened convolution layer as a sequence of one-dimensional filters across all 3D directions.

-We add a new 2D convolution module PlanarConvolution, which is applied within each channel.
+Our new 2D convolution module PlanarConvolution generalizes the original 1D modules VerticalConvolution and HorizontalConvolution and can perform 2D convolution within a channel.

 ### Install